graumannm/Berlin_Bike_CV/README.md

 2) The elbow method is used to investigate the optimal number of clusters to explore in [s02_elbow_4_kmedoids.ipynb](https://github.com/graumannm/Berlin_Bike_CV/blob/main/s02_elbow_4_kmedoids.ipynb)
 3) Perform k-medoids clustering with 2 clusters in [s03_kmedoids_clustering.ipynb](https://github.com/graumannm/Berlin_Bike_CV/blob/main/s03_kmedoids_clustering.ipynb)
 4) Visualize the clustering results using t-SNE in [s04_tSNE_visualization.ipynb](https://github.com/graumannm/Berlin_Bike_CV/blob/main/s04_tSNE_visualization.ipynb)

+## Road surface classification

+If, however, no bike lane was initially detected, we would run the image through a small EfficientNetV2.
+We trained the model further on around 450 handlabelled images of both asphalt and cobblestone.
+The result was a model that gave us a binary output of either cobblestones or asphalt.

+## Mapping and routing

+Following this, we then had an output label for every road in Berlin.
+We then wanted to put this label onto a map with an assigned weight, according to the road surface and level of safety.
+This was achieved by converting an OSM map of berlin into a NetworkX graph and matching the coordinates of each label with the coordinates of each edge.